Skip to main content

 • CNVs are regions of our genome that vary in the number of copies present, due to either duplication or deletion.

-• CNVs are classed as structural changes, and recent scientific research suggests that they may account for up to 9.5% of the human genome.
+• CNVs are classed as structural changes, and they may account for up to 9.5% of the human genome.

-• As well as contributing to normal genomic variation, CNVs can also contribute to disease or influence gene expression.
+• As well as contributing to normal genomic variation, CNVs can also cause disease or influence gene expression.

 Resources